marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 All these points (and tricks) make it possible to exploit it.

-Mainly with this kind of "template/PoC" there is missing too much critical exploitation or attack-points.
+Mainly with this kind of 'template/PoC' there is missing too much critical exploitation or attack-points.

-But can be seen as "potential" troubles or things that need to be fixed anyway.
+But can be seen as potential troubles or things that need to be fixed anyway.

 Because it can be critical later...